 Dress appropriately, no matter the setting.
 Attending an online meeting at home does not give you a free pass to face the camera in your sleepwear.

-This goes the same with meeting people physically.
-Professionals groom themselves and dress sharply when meeting with another professional or executive.
-Investing in a neat coat, an iron, and good pants and shoes can be a good start.
+This goes the same with meeting people in person.
+Professionals groom themselves and dress appropriately when meeting with another professional or executive.
+Investing in a neat coat, an iron, good pants and shoes, and good hygiene can be a good start.

 Don’t forget to shake hands

 A handshake establishes authority, respect, and interest towards a person.
-A good handshake is firm, matched with proper body positioning and eye contact.
+A good handshake is firm, matched with proper body language and eye contact.